npr/responsiveiframe/README.md

 A library that allows iframes to be embedded in a way that allows them to resize responsively within their parent and bypasses the usual cross-domain issues.

-The typical use-case for this is embedding small custom bits of code (charts, maps, etc.) insiCMS without override CSS or Javascript conflicts.
+The typical use-case for this is embedding small custom bits of code (charts, maps, etc.) inside a CMS without override CSS or Javascript conflicts.

 See an example of this in action is on [NPR.org](http://www.npr.org/blogs/health/2014/01/14/262484689/why-the-youth-gap-on-obamacare-exchanges-could-be-a-yawner).